claimed-framework/component-library/README.md

-### This is the github project for the following Coursera specialization:
+### This is the github project for the following COURSERA specialization:

-Advanced Data Science with IBM
+Advanced DATA SCIENCE with IBM

 https://www.coursera.org/launch/advanced-applied-data-science-ibm